ucsb-ersp-2018/prof-hollerer-group/README.md

-## Welcome to Professor Hollerer's ERSP Group
+## Welcome to Our ERSP Group Site!

 We are second year CS/CE undergraduates working in Professor Hollerer and Professor Turk's [Four Eyes Lab](http://ilab.cs.ucsb.edu/).
 Our project is about ....